Headless SDK (Payment Android)

 Complementary features

-In addition to the code examples provided, you can access the Yuno repository to complete Yuno Android SDKs implementation.
+In addition to the code examples provided, you can see the Yuno repository to complete Yuno Android SDKs implementation.